nhsconnect/FHIR-CDS/index.md

 Methods for sourcing medical records are out of scope of the Implementation Guide.

 ### note element ###
 The note element appears in several resources in scope of the CDS API.
 A general view has been taken that notes made by EMS users are not taken into consideration by the CDSS.
 If there is information to be communicated, it MUST be communicated in a structured form.
-This is to reduce the risk of inappropritae triage due to end users assuming notes will be considered.
+This is to reduce the risk of inappropriate triage due to end users assuming notes will be considered.
 Accordingly, the note element where it occurs MUST NOT be populated.

 ### De-scoped resources ###